shawonhimu/job-portal/README.md

 This is a complete website along with the features below

-=> Candidate Login
+=> Candidate Login <br/>
-=> Candidate Profile
+=> Candidate Profile <br/>
 => Candidate Complete CV like Add, Edit, Delete Personal Data like name, address and bio.
-Add Skills, Professional Experience, Education, Training just like Single page application performance with axios and javascript.
+Add Skills, Professional Experiences, Educations, Trainings just like Single page application performance while CURD activity with axios and javascript. <br/>
-=> Company login with employee different kinds of role to post a job, edit or delete.
+=> Company login with employee different kinds of role to post a job, edit or delete. <br/>
-=> Main site owner login to see all the activity of companies, cnadidates and management of the site
+=> Main site owner login to see all the activity of companies, cnadidates and management of the site. <br/>